-(Adds fresh quotes from analysts and details on New York state and federal marketplaces)
+(Adds fresh quotes from analysts and details on New York state

 By David Morgan

 WASHINGTON Jan 13 The new private health plans

 available under Obamacare drew in fewer young and healthy